 Clinical teaching occurs continuously while on rotation.
 Additional didactic teaching sessions are also considered a priority.
 We have a weekly Morbidity and Mortality conference which covers quality improvement issues and specifically allows fellows to discuss important management decisions which occur during the care of a patient.
 Additionally, Fellows Conference is a weekly dedicated teaching session during which a fellow presents a specific topic to the group, with a faculty mentor to help highlight the important points during the discussion.
 These conferences help prepare our fellows for written and oral board examinations.

-Our last ACGME site visit was in January of 2019.
+Our last ACGME site visit was in January 2019.
 We currently have no citations.
-Our program is approved to graduate four fellows per year.
+Our program is approved for five positions per year starting August 2023.
 Many of our fellows have become leaders in academic surgical oncologic oncology, but all are experts in the multidisciplinary care of the cancer patient.

 Mentoring and Research

 The PD and APD meet with all fellows on a quarterly basis.
-These meetings allow for feedback from trainees and an open dialogue about the training program.
-From the beginning of fellowship, we start to identify professional interest to help guide each individual to the appropriate position at graduation.
+These meetings allow for feedback from trainees and open dialogue about the training program.
+From the beginning of fellowship, we start to identify professional interests to help guide each individual to the appropriate position at graduation.

 All fellows are expected to participate in research.
 Research interests are discussed with each fellow at the beginning of the fellowship and at academic productivity meetings.
 It is expected that fellows will participate in clinical research projects in the first year, as well as begin the background reading and planning that will allow the initiation of a productive research program in the second year.
 Opportunities exist for the fellows to work with surgical researchers in molecular biology and genetics as well as basic scientists investigating nearly every aspect of human cancer.
 The third-year research opportunity is encouraged for those with an interest in surgical-scientist positions, but neither mandatory nor guaranteed.